henry4k/website/posts/writing-cc-tests-with-dummy.md

 }
 ```

-Since Dummys modular design, we first need to include the core functionallity
+Since Dummy is designed modular, we first need to include the core functionallity
 with `dummy/core.h`.
 Depending on your needs, you probably need to include
 some other modules.

 The test results are created by a reporter.
 Dummy informs reporters about
 events, which in turn create some kind of of output.
 Failing tests could be
 printed to `stderr` for example.

-Since we use `prove` in this tutorial to
-run our test suite, which uses the [Test Anything Protocol](http://testanything.org/),
+As `prove` uses the [Test Anything Protocol](http://testanything), we need
-we need the `tap_reporter`.
+to include the `tap_reporter` as well.

 To enable Dummy to detect program errors, without crashing immediately,
 it uses so called sandboxes.
 These allow Dummy to intercept and analyze
 errors from different sources, while running a test.
-In this case we use the `signal_sandbox`, which can intercept system signals
+In this case we use the `signal_sandbox`, which can intercept system signals.
-what already covers pretty much everything which can go wrong in a C
+That covers already pretty much everything that can go wrong in a C program.
-program.

 ```c
 #include <dummy/core.h>